TritonDataCenter/rfd/rfd/0080/convergence-service-draft.md

 Endpoint operations:

-* GET - Get summarized state information at the project level for all user projects including project summary, service names, running count, goal count, how many are being stopped/started, etc.
+* GET - Get state information for all user projects including project summary, service names/IDs, running count, goal count, how many are being stopped/started, etc. This list can be filtered by passing `project` or `service` GET params with ID values.

-### /state/project/$projectId

-Endpoint operations:

-* GET - Get detailed data for the state of a project, including individual service IDs and their respective state

-### /state/service/$serviceId

-Endpoint operations:

-* GET - Get detailed data for the state of an individual service